-Correlation Between Fidelity Low-priced and Ariel Fund
+Correlation Between Fidelity Low and Ariel Fund

 Specify exactly 2 symbols:

-Can any of the company-specific risk be diversified away by investing in both Fidelity Low-priced and Ariel Fund at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Fidelity Low-priced and Ariel Fund into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both Fidelity Low and Ariel Fund at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Fidelity Low and Ariel Fund into the same portfolio, which is an essential part of the fundamental portfolio management process.

 0.75